 And that's going to be a really important part of all of this.

-Also, when you think about Michael Flynn, and I think a lot of people don't realize this, it's not just about leaking information that uh maybe is related to a case or something related to uh that they wanted out from the FBI.
+Also, when you think about Michael Flynn, and I think a lot of people don't realize this, it's not just about leaking information that maybe is related to a case or something related to that they wanted out from the FBI.

 This information that was leaked on Michael Flynn was considered highly classified information.

-I mean, that information, just accessing it and sharing it with somebody else is a crime and it's a felony.
+I mean, that information, just accessing it and sharing it with somebody else, is a crime, and it's a felony.

-And I know that the IG is also looking at that, the inspector general.
+And I know that the IG is also looking at that, the Inspector General.

-Yeah, well, when are we getting that inspector general's report?
+Yeah, well, when are we getting that Inspector General's report?

 That means they were leaking.